tyrone-sudeium/JSONCore/README.md

 At WWDC 2015 Apple announced their intention to release an open source version of Swift.
 When this happens it is very likely that what they'll release is the code for the `swiftc` compiler as well as the source code for `libswiftCore`, which contains the basic Swift types such as `Array` and `Dictionary`.
-They probably won't be releasing Foundation, though.
-Even though CoreFoundation is open source, it's not exactly portable, and it doesn't bridge as seamlessly to Swift as the Objective-C Foundation does.
+At this stage no one knows if they'll release a version of Foundation.
+Even though CoreFoundation is open source, it's not exactly portable, and it may not bridge as seamlessly to Swift as the Objective-C Foundation does.

 JSON transformation is a pretty essential capability for any language or platform, and it'll likely be missing from the cross-platform version of Swift